This post was updated 2019 and again in 2021. - KB

 There is no way around the fact that most kids will likely need more than 2 pairs of shoes per year.
 They probably need more like a new pair every 3-4 months, which can get expensive.
-Here is my solution (which means that it works for where I live—seasons, with regular wet/rain, and occasional freezing days):
+Here is my shoes quickly get expensive solution.
+Note that it works for where I live—seasons, with regular wet/rain, and occasional freezing days):

 Buy a pair of water (swim/pool) shoes at the beginning of the school year, and again mid-year.
 Water or pool shoes are super inexpensive (typically less than $14.00) and you can get at least two pairs throughout the year, accommodating foot growth.
 They’re fine for wet-ground walking (not great for puddle stomping) and paired with some wool socks, my kids are happy even in really cold weather, as long as it’s not raining.
 These are the most affordable, easily findable, and water-resistant minimal shoes I’ve found for children.
 I got these at a thrift store for $0.99 last week.

 You can INVEST in a pair of well-made minimal shoes slightly later in the season, as late as November if you can get away with it.
 From what I've observed, my kids’ feet tend to grow more rapidly in the summer and slower in the cooler seasons.
-Winter shoes tend to last them the full season, especially when I buy late Fall.
+Winter shoes tend to last them the full season, especially when I size and order mid-fall.